 The structure of your answer will hardly change (it needs an introduction, overview, and one or two ‘detail’ paragraphs).
 Note, you can write the overview at the end if appropriate.

 The content is always provided to you in graphical form (you need to write no more and no less than the information provided).
 Your introduction is a paraphrase of the statement in the question.
 For example, “The two maps are of the town of Stokeford in the years 1930 and 2010.”.
 Your overview is a non-numerical statement based on obvious features shown (“From the diagrams, it is clear that some features had been altered, added or removed since 1930, while others remained unchanged for the 80 years until 2010.”.
+Your detail paragraphs contain only the information given.

 The language is relatively unvaried: